madhat5/goal-helper_app-MEAN2/README.md

 	- SHORT
 		- navbar with goals
 		- goal display:
+			- user specific goals
 			- goal + next step
-		- modal to show goal list + associated steps from navbar as drop down/ or just navbar dropdown?
+		- goal list + associated steps from navbar as drop down/ or just navbar dropdown?
 		- alert when click on my goals (nav bar): if not logged in, "please log in"
 		- modal alert when user created, setTimeout
 	- LONG